AxisNL/certsrv_requestcert/README.md

 ### Usage

-    (venv)>python request.py -h
+    (venv) $ python request.py  --help
-    usage: request.py [-h] [-v] certificatename
+    usage: request.py [-h] [-v] cn [extra_names]

     This scripts helps you request certificates from the Microsoft CA certsrv legacy service.
 It automatically includes the SAN field need, and exports different files you might need.
-All keys and certificates are written to the certs subfolder.
+All keys and certificates are written to the certs subfolder

     positional arguments:
-      certificatename  the name you want to get the certificate for
+      cn             the name you want to get the certificate for extra_names    comma separated list of extra san names

-    optional arguments:
+    options:
       -h, --help     show this help message and exit -v, --verbose  show INFO messages, repeat for DEBUG

 ### Examples